pyinvoke/invoke/sites/docs/cli.rst

     Use a pty when executing shell commands.

-.. option:: -r STRING, --root=STRING
+.. option:: -r STRING, --search-root=STRING

     Change root directory used for finding task modules.